 In Florida battery and aggravated battery committed against a family or household member qualifies as domestic violence, which is a very serious crime.
 Battery against a family member can have both civil and criminal consequences.
-If you or someone you know has been the victim of a battery by a family member, it is vital that you contact an experienced family law attorney who can advise you on your legal options.
+If you or someone you know has been the victim of a battery by a family member, it is vital that you contact an experienced West Palm Beach family lawyer who can advise you on your legal options.

 A person commits a battery in Florida when he or she: